Buffalo, Minnesota clinic attack: Emergency response

-Attack aftermath
+Immediate aftermath

 Five people were shot at the clinic, one of whom died, and three others had critical injuries.
-The victims were airlifted to area hospitals.
+The victims were transported by AllinaHealth ambulances to area hospitals.
 One of the victims, 37-year-old Lindsay Overbay, a medical assistant at the clinic, died after being transported to Hennepin County Medical Center, the major trauma center in downtown Minneapolis.
 All victims were members of clinic staff.

 The Star Tribune newspaper reported that the gunman set off three explosive devices inside the clinic, two in a lobby area and one in a workstation, while KSTP-TV and Bring Me the News reported that Ulrich detonated two devices while in the clinic.
 The gunman told first responders that three bombs went off, and that there was one in a briefcase that failed to ignite.
 One of the bombs planted by the gunman may have been detonated about 30 minutes after the shooting.

-As he was arrested, the suspect, Ulrich, was found with a Smith & Wesson 9mm handgun, two loaded magazines with 20 rounds each, and a bag with 29 additional rounds.
-Authorities also recovered his cellphone with a video message were he allegedly alluded to an incident at the clinic, according to court documents later filed charging Ulrich for several crimes.
+As he was arrested, the suspect, Ulrich, was found with a Smith & Wesson SD9VE 9mm handgun, two loaded magazines with 20 rounds each, and a bag with 29 additional rounds.
+Authorities also recovered his cellphone with a video message where he allegedly alluded to an incident at the clinic, according to court documents later filed charging Ulrich for several crimes.
 Police recovered other suspicious devices at the nearby Super 8 motel that Ulrich was staying at prior to the attack.